plone/plone.registry/plone/registry/registry.rst

  * The key_type and value_type properties of Dict, List, Tuple, Set and Frozenset may only contain persistent fields.

-See field.text for more details.
+See field.rst for more details.

 Creating a record
 -----------------